fbpx

 However, it’s important to recognize that the ability to read the letters on an eye chart is just one of 17 essential visual skills necessary for reading and learning.
 Most eye doctors do not assess all 17 visual skills comprehensively.
 Therefore, even if you’ve been informed that your child’s vision is satisfactory, there may still be underlying problems that need attention.

-What is the relation between Vision and Leaning?
+What is the relation between Vision and Learning?

 What are the signs or indications on infants and toddlers?